tsantalis/RefactoringMiner/README.md

 	-bc <git-repo-folder> <start-commit-sha1> <end-commit-sha1>	Detect refactorings Between <start-commit-sha1> and <end-commit-sha1> for project <git-repo-folder>
 	-bt <git-repo-folder> <start-tag> <end-tag>			Detect refactorings Between <start-tag> and <end-tag> for project <git-repo-folder>
 	-c <git-repo-folder> <commit-sha1>				Detect refactorings at specified commit <commit-sha1> for project <git-repo-folder>
 	-gc <git-URL> <commit-sha1> <timeout>				Detect refactorings at specified commit <commit-sha1> for project <git-URL> within the given <timeout> in seconds.
-All required information is obtained directly from GitHub using the credentials in github-credentials.properties
+All required information is obtained directly from GitHub using the OAuth token in github-oauth.properties
 	-gp <git-URL> <pull-request> <timeout>				Detect refactorings at specified pull request <pull-request> for project <git-URL> within the given <timeout> in seconds for each commit in the pull request.
-All required information is obtained directly from GitHub using the credentials in github-credentials.properties
+All required information is obtained directly from GitHub using the OAuth token in github-oauth.properties

-For example, suppose that you run:
+With a locally cloned repository, run:

     > git clone https://github.com/danilofes/refactoring-toy-example.git refactoring-toy-example
     > ./RefactoringMiner -c refactoring-toy-example 36287f7c3b09eff78395267a3ac0d7da067863fd

-The output will be:

-    4 refactorings found in commit 36287f7c3b09eff78395267a3ac0d7da067863fd:
-      Pull Up Attribute     private age : int from class org.animals.Labrador to class org.animals.Dog Pull Up Attribute     private age : int from class org.animals.Poodle to class org.animals.Dog Pull Up Method        public getAge() : int from class org.animals.Labrador to public getAge() : int from class org.animals.Dog
-      Pull Up Method        public getAge() : int from class org.animals.Poodle to public getAge() : int from class org.animals.Dog

-When you run Refactoring with `-a`, `-bc`, `-bt`, after all commits are analyzed, a result `csv` file which use semicolon `;` as delimiter will be generated in the repository directory.

 If you don't want to clone locally the repository, run:

     > ./RefactoringMiner -gc https://github.com/danilofes/refactoring-toy-example.git 36287f7c3b09eff78395267a3ac0d7da067863fd 10

-and you will get the output in JSON format:
+In both cases, you will get the output in JSON format:

     {
 	"commits": [{